 PENNSYLVANIA ESTATE RECOVERY PROGRAM

-The Pennsylvania Department of Public Welfare (hereinafter “DPW") operates an estate recovery program which seeks to recover certain payments made by the Commonwealth on behalf of medical assistance patients.
+The Pennsylvania Department of Human Services (hereinafter “DHS") operates an estate recovery program which seeks to recover certain payments made by the Commonwealth on behalf of medical assistance patients.
 Estate recovery is sought from the probate estates of individuals who received Medicaid support after the age of 55 years.
 Medicaid payments are typically made on behalf of individuals who are no longer able to pay for their own long term care in a nursing care facility.
 However, it is possible that the Medicaid recipient may either have retained assets such as a primary residence or received assets after Medicaid application.

 ASSETS AVAILABLE TO ESTATE RECOVERY: In Pennsylvania only the probate assets contained in an estate are subject to estate recovery.
 Probate assets generally are only those assets which were in the name of the decedent alone or which become part of his or her estate after death.
 Recoverable assets may include life insurance, IRA, 401K, or pension funds made payable to an individual’s estate.
 Careful attention should be paid to the beneficiary designation made on each of these accounts to insure that they are not made a part of the probate estate at the time a nursing care patient passes away.
 Other assets such as real estate, bank accounts or stock accounts in the decedent’s name are also recoverable.

-WHEN MUST THE DEPARTMENT OF PUBLIC WELFARE BE NOTIFIED: If the decedent was over the age of 55 years, the personal representative for the estate must determine if the individual received medical assistance within the 5 years prior to the date of death.
-If the personal representative ascertains that no medical assistance was received then there is no need to make notice to the DPW.
-However, it may be prudent for the personal representative to give notice to the DPW under circumstances where they believe that no medical assistance had been paid for the decedent’s benefit.
+WHEN MUST THE DEPARTMENT OF HUMAN SERVICES BE NOTIFIED: If the decedent was over the age of 55 years, the personal representative for the estate must determine if the individual received medical assistance within the 5 years prior to the date of death.
+If the personal representative ascertains that no medical assistance was received then there is no need to make notice to the DHS.
+However, it may be prudent for the personal representative to give notice to the DHS under circumstances where they believe that no medical assistance had been paid for the decedent’s benefit.
 This would ensure that the personal representative was not mistaken.
-The personal representative must ensure that all expenses including any debts owed to the DPW are paid prior to the distribution of assets to beneficiaries in order to avoid the potential of personal liability.
+The personal representative must ensure that all expenses including any debts owed to the DHS are paid prior to the distribution of assets to beneficiaries in order to avoid the potential of personal liability.

 PRIORITY OF A CLAIM: Although many people refer to the Commonwealth’s right to receive repayment from the estate as a lien, it is actually a claim and not a lien.
 This terminology is important in that it results in a change of priority in which the Commonwealth can expect to be paid.
 Typically a lien would be paid prior to any and all other claims at the time of sale or transfer of property.
 A Commonwealth recovery claim is unsecured and is relatively low priority, as compared to some of the other expected expenses and debts of the estate of a decedent.
 Things such as estate administration expenses, attorney’s fees, accountant’s fees, a $3,500.00 family exemption, Executor’s fees and in most cases, general expenses and gravestone expenses will be paid prior to repaying the Commonwealth’s claim.